modernweb-dev/web/docs/blog/introducing-modern-web/index.md

 ## The goal for Modern Web

 > Our goal is to provide developers with the guides and tools they need to build for the modern web.
-We aim to work closely with the browser, and avoid complex abstractions.
+We aim to work closely with the browser and avoid complex abstractions.

 Modern browsers are a powerful platform for building websites and applications.
 We try to work with what's available in the browser first before reaching for custom solutions.